Louise delos Reyes

-Life and career
+Early life and background

 Delos Reyes was 8 years old when she started her acting career in the show Ang TV 2 using her real name Grace.
 She was then a cast in Ang Iibigin ay Ikaw and had been a contract artist of GMA until early 2004 and stopped to focus on her studies.
 She returned to TV as part of the cast of Lipgloss in TV5.
 She also played a lead role in the Peque Gallaga indie film Agaton and Mindy, which earned her a Best New Movie Actress nomination from PMPC.
 Before her TV career, she has won beauty contests including Ms. Lyceum of the Philippines University — Cavite 2010, Ms. Teen Philippines International — Luzon 2007, Ms. Jag Teen 2007 and Ms. Teen Super Ferry 2007.

+Career

-In 2010, Delos Reyes had her first acting stint in GMA as Maricel Soriano's daughter in Pilyang Kerubin.
+In 2010, Delos Reyes had her first acting stint on GMA as Maricel Soriano's daughter in Pilyang Kerubin.
 She was then cast in Reel Love Presents: Tween Hearts and got her very first lead role in Alakdana.
 She had played in several movies and co-starred with Kathryn Bernardo in a 2011 horror movie Parola: Shake, Rattle & Roll 13.
 Delos Reyes was also a cast in My Beloved headlined by Marian Rivera and Dingdong Dantes and got her first break in 2012 as she played the lead role Elize in the GMA primetime drama One True Love with Alden Richards.

 The success of Richards and Delos Reyes tandem was followed by another top-rating show Mundo Mo'y Akin in 2013.
 She also got her degree in Foreign Service, came back in doing indie film via Island Dreams on the same year.
 In 2014, she headlined Kambal Sirena portraying a dual role as human/mermaid.
 Delos Reyes made a TV comeback as Pepay in GMA's Afternoon Prime drama Magkaibang Mundo in 2016 and starred in Baka Bukas.
 By early 2017, she left GMA Artist Center and signed a 5-year managerial contract with VIVA Artists Agency.

 She returned to her former network, ABS-CBN, and is also seen in the Sari-Sari Channel.

 Aside from being an actress, Delos Reyes also works as a pastry chef.
 On December 22, 2024, she announced her engagement to her longtime non-showbiz boyfriend.